IBM/fluent-forward-go/README.md

 # fluent-forward-go

 `fluent-forward-go` is a fast, memory-efficient implementation of the [Fluent Forward protocol v1](https://github.com/fluent/fluentd/wiki/Forward-Protocol-Specification-v1).
 It allows you to send events to [Fluentd](https://www.fluentd.org/), [Fluent Bit](https://fluentbit.io/), and other endpoints supporting the Fluent protocol.
-It also includes a websocket client for high-speed proxying of Fluent events over ports `80` and `443`.
+It also includes a websocket client for high-speed proxying of Fluent events over ports such as `80` and `443`.

 Features include: